 Growth Coordination Strategy

 Edmonton is a young city experiencing significant growth.
-Over the next 30 years, Edmonton will be home to more than 1 million people.
+Over the next 30 years, Edmonton will be home to more than one million people.

 How the Growth Coordination Strategy Works

 The Growth Coordination Strategy is fundamentally about integrated information sharing to inform decision making, and provides a framework to identify and manage future public obligations and accommodate growth in the City through the following actions:

 - Monitoring infrastructure commitments and growth indicators as specified in The Way We Grow and incorporating growth information into departmental master plans, financial planning, and three and ten-year budget planning.

 - Reporting to City Council through an annual Growth Monitoring Report and through new Area and Neighbourhood Structure Plan applications.

 - Coordinating planning and provision of infrastructure in developing neighbourhoods by providing consistent, comprehensive, and timely information provided to all business areas of the City.

 - Communicating and collaborating with private, public, and non-profit community builders to identify and share the information they need for their growth related decision making.
 This will be done through a Growth Coordination Committee which will provide a forum for ongoing discussion and information sharing of growth information.